-- (a) At all meetings of the local every member in good standing shall be entitled to one (1) vote on any issue except where prohibited by the Labour Relations Act. - (b) Except as prescribed herein, voting shall be by show of hands, and a simple majority of votes shall determine an issue. - (c) A secret ballot shall be used when voting for: - (i) elections and by-elections of the Executive and Bargaining Team except as prescribed herein; - (ii) committee elections and by-elections; - (iii) ratification of a collective agreement voting shall begin from the time the executive declares at the general membership meeting or special membership meeting that balloting shall commence; - (iv) amendments to the bylaws voting shall begin from the time the executive declares at the general membership meeting or special membership meeting that balloting shall commence;
+- (a) At all meetings of the local every member in good standing shall be entitled to one (1) vote on any issue except where prohibited by the Labour Relations Act. - (b) Except as prescribed herein, voting shall be by show of hands, and a simple majority of votes shall determine an issue. - (c) A secret ballot shall be used when voting for: - (i) elections and by-elections of the Executive Committee and Bargaining Team except as prescribed herein; - (ii) committee elections and by-elections; - (iii) ratification of a Collective Agreement voting shall begin from the time the Executive Committee declares at the General Membership Meeting or Special General Membership Meeting that balloting shall commence; - (iv) amendments to the bylaws voting shall begin from the time the Executive Committee declares at the General Membership Meeting or Special General Membership Meeting that balloting shall commence; - (v) strikes voting shall begin from the time the Executive Committee declares at the General

-- (v) strikes voting shall begin from the time the executive declares at the general membership meeting or special membership meeting that balloting shall commence; - (vi) regular dues and special assessments (secret ballot only where ordered by a membership vote) the ballots may be cast only after the item pertaining to the election(s) in question has been cleared on the meeting agenda; - (vii) where, by simple majority, secret ballots are deemed necessary by the executive or the membership.
+Membership Meeting or Special General Membership Meeting that balloting shall commence;

+- (vi) regular dues and special assessments (secret ballot only where ordered by a membership vote) the ballots may be cast only after the item pertaining to the election(s) in question has been cleared on the meeting agenda; - (vii) where, by simple majority, secret ballots are deemed necessary by the Executive Committee or the general membership.